Fintech unicorn TransferWise reaches profitability, planning ‘new financial services’

 For reference, the most recent regulatory filing for the tax year ending March 2016, shows that TransferWise generated around £27.8 million in revenue and made a pre-tax loss of £17.4 million.
 It is yet to file its accounts for the year ending March 2017, but based on today’s break-even announcement, we’d expect any pre-tax losses to be considerably smaller.

 Meanwhile, the startup has raised around $117 million in total (which is roughly £91 million at today’s exchange rate).
-Top tier backers including Andreessen Horowitz, Peter Thiel’s Valar Ventures, Sir Richard Branson, and most recently Baillie Gifford.
+Top tier backers include Andreessen Horowitz, Peter Thiel’s Valar Ventures, Sir Richard Branson, and most recently Baillie Gifford.

 “To have hit break-even just six years on from launch shows how strong the foundations of our business are,” says TransferWise co-founder and CEO Taavet Hinrikus in a statement.
 “This is just the starting point.
 With the unique platform we’ve built, we’re looking forward to creating a new kind of financial services for the future.”Note the “new kind of financial services” part of the canned quote?
 That’s because I understand the company is eyeing up additional customer pain-points that could also be solved under the TransferWise brand with functionality or services beyond helping you send money from one country to another.